Justinkokolo/JustinKokolo/README.md

 ### Hi there 👋, my name is Justin Kokolo

-I am a dedicated, committed, and driven software engineer currently specializing on the Front-End side.
+I am a dedicated, committed, and driven software engineer.

 ## Skills